Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications

 Based on the produced optimal transport plan, we transport the source domain data using the barycentric mapping~\citep{reich2013nonparametric} to the target domain.
-The barycentric mapping $B_{\pi}$ associated to transport plan $\pi$ is defined by $B_{\pi}(x_{i_0})=\frac{1}{\sum_{j=1}^n\pi_{i_0,j}}\sum_{j=1}^n\pi_{i_0,j}y_j.$ Note that our MBP (presented in Sect.~\ref{sec:large_scale}) learns transport map by training deep networks, which may be suitable for the applications where we need to transport source samples outside the training set, \eg, I2I translation discussed in Sect.~\ref{sec:i2i_translation}.
+The barycentric mapping $B_{\pi}$ associated to transport plan $\pi$ is defined by $B_{\pi}(x_{i_0})=\frac{1}{\sum_{j=1}^n\pi_{i_0,j}}\sum_{j=1}^n\pi_{i_0,j}y_j.$ Note that our MBP (presented in Sect.~\ref{sec:large_scale}) learns transport map by training deep networks, which may be suitable for applications where we need to transport source samples outside the training set, \eg, I2I translation discussed in Sect.~\ref{sec:i2i_translation}.
 For simplicity, we directly adopt the barycentric mapping for the HDA experiments.
-Finally, we train the classification model (taken as a kernel SVM) on the transported source domain data (using their class label before transport) and the labeled target domain data, which is applied to the target domain test data.
+Finally, we train a kernel SVM on the transported source domain data (using their class label before transport) and the labeled target domain data, which is applied to the target domain test data.
 In the kernel SVM, we use the Gaussian $k(x,y)=\exp(-\gamma \|x-y\|_2^2)$, where $\gamma$ is set to the reciprocal of the dimension of $x$. $\epsilon$ is set to 0.005.